-- be entitled to a security interest in the Collateral pledged by the Company and the Subsidiary Guarantor Pledgors (subject to any permitted liens) shared on a pari passu basis among (i) the holders of the 2014 Notes, (ii) the holders of the 2015 Notes, (iii) the holders of the Notes and (iv) any other creditors with respect to future Permitted Pari Passu Secured Indebtedness; and - rank effectively senior in right of payment to unsecured obligations of the Company with respect to the value of the Collateral pledged by the Company securing the Notes (subject to any priority rights of such unsecured obligations pursuant to applicable law).

-Each of the Subsidiary Guarantors will, jointly and severally, guarantee the due and punctual payment of the principal of, premium, if any, and interest on, and all other amounts payable under, the Notes.
+- be entitled to a security interest in the Collateral pledged by the Company and the Subsidiary Guarantor Pledgors (subject to any permitted liens) shared on a pari passu basis among the holders of the 2015 Notes, the holders of the 2017 Notes, the holders of the January 2018 Notes, the holders of the Notes and any other creditors with respect to future Permitted Pari Passu Secured Indebtedness; and - rank effectively senior in right of payment to unsecured obligations of the Company with respect to the value of the Collateral pledged by the Company securing the Notes (subject to any priority rights of such unsecured obligations pursuant to applicable law). - Subsidiary Guarantees Each of the Subsidiary Guarantors will, jointly and severally, guarantee the due and punctual payment of the principal of, premium, if any, and interest on, and all other amounts payable under, the Notes.
 The initial Subsidiary Guarantors will consist of all of the Restricted Subsidiaries other than the Existing Non-Guarantor Subsidiaries.
-See "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral-Our initial Subsidiary Guarantors do not currently have significant operations and certain Subsidiary Guarantees may in some cases be replaced by limited-recourse guarantees."
+See "Risk Factors Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral Our initial Subsidiary Guarantors do not currently have significant operations and certain Subsidiary Guarantees."

-The Company will, for so long as any 2014 Note or 2015 Note remains outstanding, cause each of its future Restricted Subsidiaries (other than those organized under the laws of the PRC or the Exempted Subsidiaries) to guarantee the payment of the Notes as either a Subsidiary Guarantor or a JV Subsidiary Guarantor.
-Notwithstanding the foregoing, the Company may, for so long as any 2014 Note or 2015 Note remains outstanding, elect to have any future Restricted Subsidiary organized outside the PRC not provide a Subsidiary Guarantee or a JV Subsidiary Guarantee at the time such entity becomes a Restricted Subsidiary or ceases to be an Exempted Subsidiary, provided that, after giving effect to the Consolidated Assets of such Restricted Subsidiary, the Consolidated Assets of all Restricted Subsidiaries organized outside the PRC that are not Subsidiary Guarantors or JV Subsidiary Guarantors (other than Exempted Subsidiaries) do not account for more than 25% of Total Assets.
+The Company will, for so long as any Note remains outstanding, cause each of its future Restricted Subsidiaries (other than those organized under the laws of the PRC or the Exempted Subsidiaries) to guarantee the payment of the Notes as either a Subsidiary Guarantor or a JV Subsidiary Guarantor.
+Notwithstanding the foregoing, the Company may, for so long as any Note remains outstanding, elect to have any future Restricted Subsidiary organized outside the PRC not provide a Subsidiary Guarantee or a JV Subsidiary Guarantee at the time such entity becomes a Restricted Subsidiary or ceases to be an Exempted Subsidiary, provided that, after giving effect to the Consolidated Assets of such Restricted Subsidiary, the Consolidated Assets of all Restricted Subsidiaries organized outside the PRC that are not Subsidiary Guarantors or JV Subsidiary Guarantors (other than Exempted Subsidiaries) do not account for more than 25% of Total Assets.